bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 Earlier, we looked at how normal variables get resolved in a function.
 But whenever you write `this.someThing`, the value of `this` does NOT get resolved in the same way.
 It is called as a `ThisExpression`, which gets resolved specially.

-Now, remember `F.[[ThisMode]]` (stored in function object) and the FunctionEnvironment that was created
+Now, remember `F.[[ThisMode]]` (stored in function object) and the FunctionEnvironment ( created when the function was called?

 ### Types of environments

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MzU5MDI1NSwxOTcwMDg1Njk0LC0zNz
+eyJoaXN0b3J5IjpbMjA3NTYyOTYxLDE5NzAwODU2OTQsLTM3OT
-k2MTAyODQsLTE5Mjc5ODY3OTMsMTU4MDk1NzI0Niw3NzA4NDkx
+YxMDI4NCwtMTkyNzk4Njc5MywxNTgwOTU3MjQ2LDc3MDg0OTE5
-OTYsLTkyMjg3MzcwOCwtMjA5NzM0MjMzNiw0MTI1Njc1NTYsLT
+NiwtOTIyODczNzA4LC0yMDk3MzQyMzM2LDQxMjU2NzU1NiwtMz
-M4MDM1Mjk1MywxOTgyODMzNjcsLTg4NjI4Mjg1NSwxNzkyOTcy
+gwMzUyOTUzLDE5ODI4MzM2NywtODg2MjgyODU1LDE3OTI5NzI0
-NDU0LDE0MzMxNzA4OTQsLTk4NjUwMzc2OSwtNTU3NTUzNDIwLD
+NTQsMTQzMzE3MDg5NCwtOTg2NTAzNzY5LC01NTc1NTM0MjAsMT
-E0Nzk4NzIxNTcsODAwNzgzMjkxLDE3NTE2NDYzNTYsLTE3ODY0
+Q3OTg3MjE1Nyw4MDA3ODMyOTEsMTc1MTY0NjM1NiwtMTc4NjQ4
-ODc0MjBdfQ==
+NzQyMF19
 -->